mirukana/mirage/README.md

 ### Interface

-- **Fluid interface** that adapts to any window size
+- **Fluid, responsive interface** that adapts to any window size
 - Toggleable **compact mode**
-- Customizable **keyboard shortcuts** for (almost) everything, including filtering/switching rooms, scrolling, sending files...
+- Customizable **keyboard shortcuts** for everything, including switching rooms, navigating messages, sending/opening files...
 - Versatile **theming system**, properties can refer to each other and have any valid ECMAScript 7 expression as values
   - Comes by default with **dark** and **transparent themes**